2022-2023 Board of Directors

 As a member of the Board for the Carlington CHC since 2017, Jennifer believes that the key to the future success of the area is for the people who live and work here to come together to ensure that the continued transformation of Ottawa into modern city, respects the positive elements that make Carlington so unique.

-Jennifer has watched with keen interest how the neighbourhood has grown and developed over the years, and she remains committed to making a contribution to the area both as a resident of and member of the Board of Directors.
+Jennifer has watched with keen interest how the neighborhood has grown and developed over the years, and she remains committed to making a contribution to the area both as a resident of and member of the Board of Directors.

 Linda Savoie is a management executive with significant experience in organizational transformation, partnership development and employee engagement.
 She has a proven track record conceiving and implementing innovative strategies in the delivery of various initiatives.
 Linda is a weathered communicator, is flexible and strategic.